 Each filter is housed in a black anodized aluminum ring that is labeled with an arrow indicating the design propagation direction.
 The ring makes handling easier and enhances the blocking OD by limiting scattering.
 These filters can be mounted in our extensive line of filter mounts and wheels.
 As the mounts are not threaded, Ø1" retaining rings will be required to mount the filters in one of our internally-threaded SM1 lens tubes.
 We do not recommend removing the filter from its mount as the risk of damaging the filter is very high.
-However, custom unmounted filters are available unmounted as well as in custom sizes; contact Tech Support for more details.
+However, select filters are available unmounted as well as in custom sizes; contact Tech Support for more details.

 Below are transmission plots for our notch filters, obtained at normal incidence.
 Although designed for use at normal incidence, the performance of these filters will not vary significantly if used within an AOI of ±3°, but the performance may differ slightly from that shown below.
-Please note that this measured data presented is typical, and performace may vary from lot to lot, especially outside of the specified wavelength range of each filter.
+Please note that the measured data presented is typical, and performace may vary from lot to lot, especially outside of the specified wavelength range of each filter.

 Our 633 nm filter (NF633-25) has a plot of the transmission as a function of the angle of incidence; this plot can be used as an example of how the center wavelength varies with AOI.

-Plots of the Optical Density in the blocking region may be found on the OD Graphs tab above.
+Plots of the optical density in the blocking region and spectra vs. AOI may be found on the OD Graphs and AOI Graphs tabs, respectively.

 Click to Enlarge

 Click for Angle of Incidence (AOI) Dependence Plot

 Click Here for Raw Data for the 200 - 2600 nm Wavelength Range

 The plots below detail the optical density in the blocking region of our notch filters.
 Please note that the measured data presented is typical, and performace may vary from lot to lot, especially outside of the specified wavelength range of each filter.